Amitvardi/Lab-Project/README.md

 ```
 # step 8 - Evaluate our results:

-We calculated F1 on the training and validation data (80-20 split) the results are below:

 | subject | f1 score validation | f1 score train |
 | -------- | -------- | -------- |
 | math | 0.818 | 0.819 |